varnish/Varnish-Book/varnish_book.rst

    For those interested in development, the developers arrange weekly bug washes were recent tickets and development is discussed.
    This usually takes place on Mondays around 12:00 CET on the IRC channel `#varnish-hacking` on `irc.linpro.net`.

-Design principles
+Design Principles
 =================

 Varnish is designed to:

-- solve real problems,
+- Solve real problems
-- run on modern hardware (64-bit multi-core architectures),
+- Run on modern hardware (64-bit multi-core architectures)
-- work with the kernel, not against it,
+- Work with the kernel, not against it
-- translate Varnish Configuration Language (VCL) to C programming language,
+- Translate Varnish Configuration Language (VCL) to C programming language
-- be extendible via Varnish Modules (VMODs), and
+- Be extendible via Varnish Modules (VMODs)
-- reduce lock-contention via its workspace-oriented shared memory model.
+- Reduce lock-contention via its workspace-oriented shared memory model

 .. - Innovation, not regurgitation